swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 // Prints "false"
 ```

-With grapheme cluster semantics, a grapheme cluster boundary is naturally enforced at the start and end of the match and every capture group.
+The index boundaries of the overall match and capture groups are affected by the matching semantic level.
+With grapheme cluster semantics, the start and end index of the overall match and each capture is `Character`-aligned.
 Matching with Unicode scalar semantics, on the other hand, can yield string indices that aren't aligned to character boundaries.
 Take care when using indices that aren't aligned with grapheme cluster boundaries, as they may have to be rounded to a boundary if used in a `String` instance.

 ```swift
 let family = "👨‍👨‍👧‍👦 is a family"